davibc90/cloudwalk_agents_swarm_challenge/README.md

    - Manages appointment scheduling with human intervention hooks
    - Online meetings are booked for identity checking purposes when fund transfers are blocked for the user
    - Integrates a simple calendar toolset able to check availability and add new appointments
-   - Tools: Check availability for new online meetings, add new online meeting
+   - Tools: Check availability for new online meetings, add new online meeting in the callendar

 ---